 Reviewed by DaveyP from England on 27th Jun 2012

 Don't touch this with a barge pole!
-It doesn't matter what time I use
+It doesn't matter what time I use it, day

-available download speed is no faster than 4kps, but usually it hovers around 1.2kps.
+speed is no faster than 4kps, but usually it hovers around 1.2kps.
 On one of

 the rare occasions when the stats pane said 49kps was available, I could still

 only download at 5kps.
 Add this to the fact that the thing disconnects itsself

-about 5 million times a day, and even die hard T-Mobile fans will have to admit that this is
+about 5 million times a day, and even die hard T-Mobile fans will have to admit

-earth there'll be a third.
+on God's earth there'll be a third.
 Robbery, pure and simple.